malan88/reviews/journal.md

       the burning of Laure’s poetry book titled _Gasoline_, :wink: :wink:, the burning of the room Laure is in after her last appearance in the film (when Gilles burns her favorite painting), and the explosion of the car in the final act.
-Also, in toward the beginning, the characters throw molotove coctails.
+Also, toward the beginning, the characters throw molotov coctails.
+Fire is a pervasive motif in this film.
 9. Robert Eggers’ _The Witch_ on Netflix
     - Beautiful cinematography, and in incredibly eerie film.
 I especially loved the ending with Black Phillip.
 You just don’t know what to make of all the witchcraft until that scene.
+Though, and apparently the director has pointed this out, the inital opening shot with the old haggish witch cutting up the baby is _supposed_ to make very clear from the get go that witchcraft is very real in this film.
 10. Denis Villeneuve’s _Enemy_ on Netflix
     - Brilliant thriller.
 Villeneuve definitely has a style with his score, though, that I think might get repetitive if he continues to use the same